 ParaGard is typically inserted in a health care provider's office.

 During the procedure

-During ParaGard insertion, you may experience dizziness, fainting, low blood pressure or a slower than normal heart rate (bradycardia).
-It's also possible for the IUD to perforate the uterine wall or cervix.
+During ParaGard insertion, you may experience dizziness, fainting, nausea, low blood pressure or a slower than normal heart rate (bradycardia).
+Rarely, it's also possible for the IUD to perforate the uterine wall or cervix.